Blonde stereotype: Blondes versus brunettes

 In a 2012 interview with NBC News, Lisa Walker, Sociology Department Chair at the University of North Carolina said that hair color "absolutely" plays a role in the way people are treated and claimed that numerous studies had shown that blonde women were paid higher salaries than other women.
 In a study by Diana J. Kyle and Heike I. M. Mahler (1996), the researchers asked subjects to evaluate photographs of the same woman with "natural" (not dyed) looking brown, red, and blonde hair in the context of a job application for an accounting position.
 The researchers found that the blonde-haired applicant was rated as significantly less capable than her brunette counterpart.
 In addition, participants designated the female applicant's starting salary as significantly lower when she was depicted as a blonde than when she was shown with brown hair.

 A study that looked at the CEOs of the Financial Times Stock Exchange's (FTSE) top 500 companies investigated how hair color could be a potential barrier to professional success.
 In another study by Brian Bates, two sets of MBA graduates were given the same Curriculum vitae of the same women split between two sets of attached photos - blonde and brunette.
 The brunette was considered more for a managerial position and for a higher salary.
 A 2011 University of Westminster study evaluated how men perceived women who entered a London nightclub as a blonde or a brunette.
 The study, published in the Scandinavian Journal of Psychology, used the same woman and had her dye her hair a different color for each visit.
 The results showed that, as a blonde, she was more likely to be approached for conversation than as a brunette.
-However, when the researchers interviewed the men who spoke to her, the men rated her more intelligent and attractive as a brunette than as a blonde.
+However, when the researchers interviewed the men who spoke to her, the men rated her more intelligent and physically attractive as a brunette than as a blonde.